Richard Keen, Baron Keen of Elie

-Richard Sanderson Keen, Baron Keen of Elie (born 29 March 1954) is a British lawyer and Conservative Party politician.
-He was Advocate General for Scotland from May 2015 until his resignation on 16 September 2020.
+Richard Sanderson Keen, Baron Keen of Elie (born 29 March 1954) is a British lawyer and Conservative Party politician who served as Advocate General for Scotland from 2015 until his resignation in 2020.
+He has been Shadow Minister for Justice and Shadow Advocate General for Scotland since 2024.

 Early life

 Keen was educated at The King's School, Rochester and Dollar Academy, and graduated LLB (with Honours) in law from the University of Edinburgh in 1976, where he was a Beckman scholar.
 He was admitted to the Faculty of Advocates in 1980 and took silk (QC) in 1993.
 He was admitted to the Bar of England and Wales in 2009 and elected a Bencher of the Middle Temple in 2011.